icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 - [shaeinst/roshnivim](https://github.com/shaeinst/roshnivim) - Roshnivim, can be called neovim's distro, is a predefined configs so that you don't need 1000hr to setup neovim as an IDE.
 - [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich Neovim config that is extensible and easy to use with a great set of plugins.
 - [shaunsingh/nyoom.nvim](https://github.com/shaunsingh/nyoom.nvim) - Blazing fast, configurable, minimal and lispy neovim config written in Fennel.
 Base config for users to extend and add upon, leading to a more unique editing experience.
-- [OxygeNvim/OxygeNvim](https://github.com/OxygeNvim/OxygeNvim) - A configuration for all kinds of development with rock solid defaults.
 - [jrychn/moduleVim](https://github.com/jrychn/ModuleVim) - A very easy to use
   for backend and frontend, install lsp automatically.
 - [askfiy/nvim](https://github.com/askfiy/nvim) - An excellent Neovim configuration, which is as powerful as Vscode, is lightning fast ⚡️.